conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 comments: true
 ---

-### Updated: 14/09/2017
+### Updated: 14/11/2018

-Most Clojure developers seem to use Linux or OSX, and the community is heavily predisposed towards those platforms.
-Nevertheless, there are plenty of us who use Windows for whatever reason.
-Clojure development on Windows is surprisingly smooth, but here's a guide to get you started anyway (and help me remember how to do it).
+Most Clojure developers use Linux or OSX, and the community is slightly biased towards those platforms.
+Nevertheless, there are plenty of us who use Windows for whatever reason, primarily with the [Cursive plugin for Intellij](https://cursive-ide.com).
+Clojure development on Windows is smooth, and this is a guide to get you started (and help me remember how to do it).
 Note that a lot of this is not specific to Clojure.

+You can read more about the choices made by the wider Clojure community in Cognitect's [State of Clojure](http://blog.cognitect.com/blog/2017/1/31/clojure-2018-results) survey results.

 # Terminal setup

-The best solution is to install the [Windows Subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/install_guide).
+The best solution is to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Git

 Conventional wisdom is to set `core.autocrlf` to `true` on Windows, but I think this is wrong.
 The idea is that because you're on Windows, you need CRLF line endings.
 I've never come across a Windows tool that doesn't correctly handle LF line endings (except notepad), but many Linux and OSX tools can't cope with CRLF.
 I always set

-    git config core.autocrlf input
+    git config --global core.autocrlf input

 to make sure that I'm always using LF everywhere.
 This is the only setup that doesn't give me occasional problems around line endings, and is much easier to think about - if it's not LF anywhere, on my machine or anyone else's, it's wrong.
 Do this in both Bash for Windows and in cmd.